You’re excited about your trip to the tourist capital of the Algarve but find it overwhelming how to get from Faro to Albufeira.

 How to get from Faro airport to Faro terminal

-When you arrive at the airport (Faro’s as there is no such thing as the Albufeira airport), you must take the Próximo company circuit 16 bus, generally known by the public as the pink lane.
+When you arrive at the airport (Faro’s as there is no such thing as an Albufeira airport), you must take the Próximo company circuit 16 bus, generally known by the public as the pink lane.

 It leaves every 30-40 minutes except between 12:10 AM and 5:20 AM.